 We know the lake is an important place.
 The National Audubon Society recognizes that it is an important place.
 Even the state recognizes how important the lake is.
 Now all we have to do is take care of it in a way that helps the birds, helps the people and makes everyone love the lake a little bit more.

-Jeff Tome is a senior naturalist for programs and exhibits at the Jamestown Audubon Society and a longtime CWC volunteer and former board director.
-The Chautauqua Watershed Conservancy is a local nonprofit organization that is dedicated to preserving and enhancing the water quality, scenic beauty, and ecological health of the lakes, streams, wetlands and watersheds of the Chautauqua region.
-For more information, visit chautauquawatershed.org or call 664-2166.
+Jeff Tome is a Senior Naturalist for Programs and Exhibits at the Jamestown Audubon Society and a longtime CWC volunteer and former board director.
+The Chautauqua Watershed Conservancy is a local not-for-profit organization that is dedicated to preserving and enhancing the water quality, scenic beauty and ecological health of the lakes, streams, wetlands and watersheds of the Chautauqua region.
+For more information, call 664-2166 or visit chautauquawatershed.org or facebook.com/chautauquawatershed.